-Philip Lymbery is Global Chief Executive Officer of the leading international farm animal welfare organisation, Compassion in World Farming, Visiting Professor at the University of Winchester, President of Eurogroup for Animals, Brussels and and founding Board Member of the World Federation for Animals.
+Philip Lymbery is Global Chief Executive Officer of the leading international farm animal welfare organisation, Compassion in World Farming, Visiting Professor at the University of Winchester, President of Eurogroup for Animals, Brussels and founding Board Member of the World Federation for Animals.
+Philip has also been appointed as a United Nations Food Systems Champion for the 2021 UN Food Systems Summit.
 He is an award winning author, ornithologist, photographer, naturalist and self-confessed animal advocate.
 For 25 years Philip has worked extensively on animal welfare issues, wildlife and the environment.
 He is a recognised thought leader, his lectures taking him across the globe to meet and exchange ideas with like minded specialists, experts and individuals.
 He regularly commentates in the media and on speaker platforms about the global effects of industrial farming, including on animal welfare, wildlife, soil and other natural resources, as well as the need for a more balanced, regenerative food system.

 Philip has played leading roles in many major animal welfare reforms, including Europe-wide bans on veal crates for calves and barren battery cages for laying hens.
 Described as one of the food industry’s most influential people, he has spearheaded Compassion’s engagement work with over 1000 food companies worldwide, leading to real improvements in the lives of over two billion farm animals every year.
 It was also Philip’s vision to set up the world’s first extinction and livestock conference in London in October 2017, bringing together Compassion in World Farming and the World Wildlife Fund, supported by HRH Prince of Wales Charitable Foundation.
 The conference was seen as bridging a long-standing divide between conservation and animal welfare.